logicmonitor/lm_ruby/README.md

 # lm_ruby
-LogicMonitor is a Cloud-based, full stack, IT infrastructure monitoring solution that allows you to manage your infrastructure monitoring from the Cloud. *Lm_ruby* contains a set of stand-alone scripts which can be used to manage your LogicMonitor account programmatically.
+LogicMonitor is a cloud-based, full stack, IT infrastructure monitoring solution that allows you to manage your infrastructure from the cloud. *Lm_ruby* contains a set of stand-alone scripts which can be used to manage your LogicMonitor account programmatically.
 These scripts are intended to be functional examples of interaction with the LogicMonitor API in ruby.

 ##Prerequisites
 In order to use these scripts there are a few things you will need.